The million-dollar question for sure:

 If you do not see improvement after such a time frame, even after experimenting with a higher dose of said compound, then it is very likely that it is not the formula that is going to take you there.
 Yes, add it to that stash- you know, that stash……….that entire section of the cabinet devoted to ‘didn’t work’ supplements.Or even worse the ‘made things worse’ section.

-Let’s face it, most of it could have taken a trip to Fiji by now with the money we’ve wasted (I mean explored) with supplements.
+Let’s face it, most of us could have taken a trip to Fiji by now with the money we’ve wasted (I mean explored) with supplements.
 All I can say, is I’m sorry.
 For me, its more like a trip to Fiji, 2 trips to Europe and at least 1 or 2 to the Bahamas, so, I get it.

 Hence, DigestiveWarrior, right?